-Vader not only stops Boba Fett from shooting Chewie when he's fights the Stormtroopers in a vain attempt to help Han, but shortly after that he decrees that Lando is to deliver him and the princess to his ship.
+Vader not only stops Boba Fett from shooting Chewie when he attacks some Stormtroopers in a vain attempt to help Han, but shortly after that, he decrees that Lando is to deliver him and the princess to his ship.
 Now it's true that he's taking custody of two criminals who pose a direct threat to the Empire, but Chewie is carrying the partially re-assembled C-3pO.
-In addition to Luke he's also trying to get back his last living friend, and...
-Well droids are easy to reprogram.
+In addition to Luke, he's also trying to get back his last living friend, and... well, droids are easy to reprogram.

 The reason Darth Vader appeared in the Dark Side hollow on Dagobah is because Luke brought his weapons with him.
 That determined the context.
 If he had heeded Yoda and left his weapons, the link between him and Vader probably would have revealed in a far more subtle and less disturbing context.